inveniam-viam/pycon-fun/README.md

 # pycon-fun
-Source code from the fun things binge watching PyCon talks on YouTube has exposed me to!
+Source code (and tons of annotated notes) from the fun things binge watching PyCon talks on YouTube has exposed me to!

 Some of my favorite speakers so far:
 - Raymond Hettinger